SamNgigi/Js-Fundamentals/README.md

 Herein lies the first steps to genius.

-Just adding some text to push to my fork.
+So i just removed some  text and added some new text.